hivemq/hivemq-mqtt-client/docs/installation/android.md

 ```

 The Android RetroFix plugin enables you to use the Java 8 APIs even if you have to support lower Android versions.
-When you increase the Android API level to 24+ in the future, you only need to remove the plugin and the backport
+When you increase the Android API level to 24+ in the future, you will only need to remove the plugin and the backport
 dependencies.
 You do not have to change your code.